qnngroup/qnngds/docs/dev/temporary.rst

 |                         |                      | | and last digits to zero|                        |
 +-------------------------+----------------------+--------------------------+------------------------+

-explain that the python package will be auto built when the pull request is accepted and pushed from main.
+You can now **create a pull request**.
+A new version of the ``qnngds`` package will automatically be built (using the updated version number you indicated) after the request is accepted.

-The END. (for contributors)

 .. _doc for developers: